 Amniocentesis is a test usually carried out to examine a baby’s chromosomes, most commonly in search for Down’s Syndrome.
-Amniocentesis is always voluntary and parents decide if they like to have this test.
+Amniocentesis is always voluntary and parents decide if they wish to choose to have this test.
 The information below may help you to decide whether or not to have this test.

 How is amniocentesis performed?